Luis Nishizawa: Artistry

-Over his career Nishizawa employed various techniques and styles in his work, with some of his best known work being in ink.
+Over his career, Nishizawa employed various techniques and styles in his work, with some of his best known work being in ink.
 He is one of few painters who also draws as an end rather than just a means.
 Most of his work is dedicated to nature, the universe and the human figure, with much of the imagery influenced by his childhood contact with the landscape of Mexico.
 His Japanese and Mexican ethnic heritage is evident in his work, with themes mostly related to Mexico but Japanese style and technique evident, especially with the use of color.

 Recognition

 Nishizawa received recognition from the Universidad Nacional Autónoma de México, as a judge for the Premio Universidad Nacional, receiving an honorary doctorate from the school in 1996 and named Master Emeritus (Maestro Emérito) as well.
-Related to the Mexican government he was named Creator Emeritus by CONACULTA, received the Premio Nacional de Artes in 1996 and was commemorated with a Mexican postage stamp.
+Related to the Mexican government, he was named Creator Emeritus by CONACULTA, received the Premio Nacional de Artes in 1996, and was commemorated with a Mexican postage stamp.
 He was honored various times by the State of Mexico, which created the Museo Taller Luis Nishizawa in an old mansion near the Palacio de Gobierno in Toluca.

 Other honors include membership in the Academy of Arts of Mexico, various institutions named after him such as the Galería Luis Nishizawa at UNAM and the Centro Cultural Luis Nishizawa at the Campus Estado de México of ITESM, and received the Sacred Treasure of the Dragon award from the government of Japan.

 Museo Taller Luis Nishizawa

 The Museo Taller Luis Nishizawa was inaugurated in 1992 in a mansion from the end of the 18th century in Toluca, restored for its current purpose.
 It was created in recognition for his creative work as well as his work as an art professor.
 The institution functions as both a museum and workshop as well as center of documentation on the artist for researchers and the general public.
-The museum is located in a mansion from the end of the 18th century.
-It was restored for its current purpose and opened in 1992 by the State of Mexico.
 Its main function is to preserve and promote the works of the artist and contains about 800 works in various media.
 It has seven halls for temporary exhibits, a library and spaces for concerts, conferences and workshop in ceramics, engraving and drawing.